 This example shows an issue book function that you might find in library automation software.
 This function accepts the book title as input and displays the book’s location and number of copies available as output.
 The number of input and output values then provides an indication of the number of functions the software supports.

 Unadjusted Function Point

-Albrecht also postulated that the unadjusted function points (UFP) is dependent on the number of inquiries, files and interfaces the software uses.
+Albrecht also postulated that the unadjusted function points (UFP) are dependent on the number of inquiries, files, and interfaces the software uses.
 The following equation shows this relationship for modern software:

 UFP = (number of inputs)*4 + (number of outputs)*5 + (number of inquiries)*4 + (number of files)*10 + (number of interfaces)*10.